-Every couple years McDonald's holds their Worldwide Convention: A weeklong event hosting celebrity speakers, entertainers and over 20,000 franchise owner/operators from around the globe.
-This film kicked off the company's 17th initiative/ceremonies and aired during the 82nd Academy Awards.
+Every two years McDonald's holds their Worldwide Convention: A weeklong event hosting celebrity speakers, entertainers and over 20,000 franchise owner/operators from around the globe.
+This film kicked off the organization's 17th biannual initiative and later aired during the 82nd Academy Awards.

-Hundreds of New York City school kids helped us commemorate the 10th anniversary of 9/11 by paying tribute to NYC firefighters.
-Overnight, the film became the #3 worldwide trending topic on Twitter, and the campaign was featured in Creativity, Shoot, ADWEEK, Adage, The New York Times and many other national publications.
+Hundreds of New York City kids helped us commemorate the 10th anniversary of 9/11 by paying tribute to NYC firefighters.
+Overnight, the film became the #3 worldwide trending topic on Twitter, and the campaign was featured in Creativity, BuzzFeed, ADWEEK, Adage, The New York Times, USA Today and many other publications.

 "Thanks" (narrated by Spike Lee)